Building Worlds at the Intersection of Music, Film & Architecture

-In 2019, Jessica formed her band, Strictly Elizabeth, and began releasing music and short films through her production label, Data Water Records.
-She is the writer of an award winning animated short film What Happened to Stephanie? which features the music of Strictly Elizabeth and has co-directed music videos for the band’s most recent release, the self-penned “Coretta”.
+In 2019, Jessica formed, Strictly Elizabeth, and began releasing music and short films through her production label, Data Water Records.
+She is the writer of an award winning animated short film What Happened to Stephanie? which features the music of Strictly Elizabeth and has co-directed music videos for the band’s release, the self-penned “Coretta”.
 The video features artwork created and commissioned by Jessica, a protest sign series as well as a Robot Mural of the song’s namesake Coretta Scott King.

 With the encouragement of the music community she had found in San Francisco, Jessica and Chris set out to make a full-length album.
 Shelter in Place was released to great acclaim in 2020 and built a solid following at college radio.
 On that album are the songs "Oscillation Friday", "Baby, C’Mon" and "Seduction Trash".